vaimalaviya1233/codelab-android-kmp/README.md

 ## 💻 Requirements

 - [Latest version of Android Studio](https://developer.android.com/studio).
-- [Latest version of XCode](https://developer.apple.com/xcode/) for building the iOS app.
-You're able to build the Android and shared part of the codebase without XCode.
+- [Latest version of Xcode](https://developer.apple.com/xcode/) for building the iOS app.
+You're able to build the Android and shared part of the codebase without Xcode.

 ## 🧬 Codelabs